The star-formation activity of IllustrisTNG galaxies: main sequence, UVJ diagram, quenched fractions, and systematics: Methods

 where $\alpha$ and $\beta$ denote the logarithmic slope and normalization, respectively, of the MS and are both redshift dependent \citep[see e.g.][]{2014Speagle}.
 We refer to this choice as ``linearly-extrapolated'' MS.

 In the second way, we record the median SFR of star-forming galaxies as a function of galaxy stellar mass (in 0.2-dex logarithmic bins) across the whole range of available stellar masses.
-In this case, the MS is allowed to deviate from a linear trend, as in fact it does by exhibiting a turnover at about $\MS \gtrsim 10^{10.5} \, \Ms$, as suggested by several observations \citep[][see Section \ref{sec:bending}]{2011Karim,2012Whitaker,2015NLee,2016Tomczak,2018BLee}.
+In this case, the MS is allowed to deviate from a linear trend, as in fact it does by exhibiting a turnover at about $\MS \gtrsim 10^{10.5} \, \Ms$, as suggested by several observations \citep[][see Section \ref{sec:bending}]{2011Karim,2014Whitaker,2015NLee,2016Tomczak,2018BLee}.
 We refer to this choice as ``bending'' MS and we fit it with a fourth-order polynomial formula, where appropriate.
 Throughout this work, the 1$\sigma$ scatter of the MS is measured by stacking star-forming galaxies in stellar mass bins of 0.2 dex:

 where $N$ is the total number of star-forming galaxies in the considered mass bin and $\langle \rm SFR\rangle$ is their median SFR.
 This is an intrinsic scatter, i.e. it does not take into account measurement uncertainties.
 As we demonstrate in Section \ref{sec:scatter}, although the general features of the 1$\sigma$ scatter of the TNG MS do not depend on the measurement choices, its values changes whenever different timescales, apertures or quenching definitions are considered.